OpenTasmania/oj-server/README.md

 ## 4. Project Structure

 1. [Installer](install.py)
-    * Modular installer framework for the OSM-OSRM Server.
+    * Modular installer framework for the Open Journey Planner Server.
     * Installs and configures all components.
     * Imports data from processors.
 2. Submodules